 My name is Cynthia Clampitt, and I am a writer, speaker, traveler, and food historian.
 Writing and speaking are how I share with others what I learn as I wander and research—and there is an amazing amount of stuff out there worth sharing.

-In February 2015, the University of Illinois Press published my book Midwest Maize: How Corn Shaped the U.S. Heartland.
-If that doesn’t sound exciting to you, it’s because you don’t know how astonishing the story of corn really is.
-Corn has touched, either directly or indirectly, more than you can probably imagine—from vampires to football teams, assembly lines to time zones, literature, economies, international relations, and vastly more.
+If neither of these sounds exciting to you, it’s because you don’t know how astonishingly important these two foods are, not just in the American Heartland, but worldwide.
+Pigs, which have been associating with humans for more than 12,000 years, were the first food animals to be domesticated.
+Today, pork is the most commonly eaten meat in the world.
+As for corn, this 10,000-year-old grain has touched, either directly or indirectly, more than you can probably imagine—from vampires to football teams, assembly lines to time zones, literature, economies, international relations, and vastly more.
 Plus, of course, the snack aisle.

+But those are the books.
+For the blog, I’ll be looking at all the things that I’ve learned while exploring the Midwest, whether it relates to the books or not.
 I hope to balance fun items with serious information here.
-In addition to talking about corn, I also want to use this blog to introduce readers to farmers and farming, food production, good restaurants, living history venues, recipes, and much more that highlight how much the Midwest contributes culinarily to the United States and corn contributes to the Midwest.
+In addition to talking about corn and pigs, I also want to use this blog to introduce readers to farmers and farming, food production, good restaurants, living history venues, recipes, and much more that highlight how much the Midwest contributes culinarily to the success and even survival of the United States.

-I have traveled worldwide, but the time I’ve spent in the last few years traveling around the Midwest has led me to not only become enamored of my home region, it also made me fall in love with the people of the Heartland.
-So this blog is something of a love letter, but also something of an introduction to others of what I have found to celebrate here.
+For food history and travel tales outside the Midwest, you can check my other two blogs (Waltzing Australia and The World’s Fare, links at right).
+I’ve been writing them longer than I’ve been doing this blog.
+But the time I’ve spent in the last few years traveling around the Midwest has led me to not only become enamored of my home region, it also made me fall in love with the people of the Heartland.
+So, this blog is something of a love letter, but also something of an introduction to others of what I have found to celebrate here.